 The real path to making an avoidant miss you is to stop being the person they can always rely on to chase.

 If you are newer to this dynamic, Why Your Avoidant Ex Keeps Coming Back explains the push-pull cycle underneath it.
+And if you are specifically wondering whether space works differently on this kind of ex, Does No Contact Work on an Avoidant Ex? is the more direct answer.

 The No-Contact Rule Actually Works (Here's Why)